 How To Apply

-The application period for 2023 is closed.
+The application window for 2025 is now closed.

 In partnership with local community foundations, all applications will be reviewed to determine if the organization qualifies under the stated guidelines.
 If the applicant qualifies and is in good order, our employee-run committee will determine the recipients.